Information about the School

 It is essential that we are told the reason for any absence.
 Government regulations state that any absence be classified as unauthorised unless we are told the reason.
 Absence can be authorised if you tell us your child was sick, keeping a medical appointment or absent for some other unavoidable cause.
 It is important that we are informed in writing – even if you have telephoned the school.
 We have staff at school who can translate letters in some languages other than English.
 Please contact school for up-to-date information.

 The best place for a child who is unwell is at home.
-Children suffering from sickness or diarrhoea should remain at home for at least 24 hours after the last attack.
+Children suffering from sickness or diarrhoea should remain at home for at least 48 hours after the last attack.

 The school operates a system to support good attendance in line with LEA policy.
-If your child has 10 or more unauthorized absences in a 12-week period, you may be issued with a Penalty Notice.
+If your child has 10 or more sessions of unauthorized absences in a 12-week period, you may be issued with a Penalty Notice.
 This includes situations where pupils are absent because of a term-time holiday not authorized by school.
 A penalty notice incurs a fine which is payable to the local authority only.

 Please ask for our attendance policy if you require further clarification.